1franck/WP-Plugme/README.md

 Plugme help you to quickly build Wordpress database driven plugin.

-Plugme is a Wordpress plugins, it's a plugin helper for developer.
+Plugme is not a Wordpress plugin, it's a plugin helper for developer.

-In other words, Plugme let you build easily a table list and a form for navigating and managing your plugin data.
+In other words, Plugme let you build easily a table list and a form for navigating and managing your plugin data with the native visual of Wordpress admin.

 ![Plugme form example](https://github.com/1Franck/plugme/blob/master/screenshot-form.png?raw=true)